 Whenever God gives us a truth, there often seems to be an opposite truth that goes alongside it and appears contrary to it.
-Such as God is sovereign in the affairs of men and man is fully responsible for his choices.
+Such as God is sovereign in the affairs of men and man's full responsibility for his choices i.e. the "God is sovereign" vs man has a "free will" debate.

 Many key truths in scripture are in tension.
 The greatest truths seem to be those found within these greatest points of tension; between apparently opposing or opposite realities; the apparent contradictions and greatest paradoxes - i.e. there is a deeper and fuller truth hidden within the paradox and tension of seemingly opposite truths.
-If we humbly wrestle with and contemplate these seeming contradictions, God reveals vital truths about Himself and His creation we might otherwise mise.
+If we humbly wrestle with and contemplate these seeming contradictions, God reveals vital truths about Himself and His creation we might otherwise miss.

 I would further suggest that those truths are in tension so we might press further into God in greater humility and trust, to discover the richest and most rewarding realities about Him (and ourselves) within the tension.
 Not an easy thing but the greatest challenges in life usually yield the greatest fruit.